 The problem with the term "governance" is that asking three different people what the word means, there will be at least four answers.The following definition reflects the real-world experiences from many companies and data initiatives, and is grounded in CC CDQ data management research:

 Best Practices: After defining responsibilities on paper, select and train the people who will take care of the data management activities on a day-to-day basis.
 It is recommended to select these individuals with utmost care.
 All too often, the people already overloaded with work also end up taking care of data.
 If that is the case, it will be impossible to achieve the agreed objectives, for instance, related to data quality.

 The benefits of an effective data governance framework are threefold:

 Here is the good news: Defining a data governance framework isn’t rocket science.
 There are established guidelines for setting up data governance, for instance the CDQ Data Excellence Model or the DAMA DMBOK.
 A proven approach to follow: Firstly, defining which data management activities are to be undertaken by whom in the organisation.
 Secondly, deciding how many people are needed to run the governance plan on a day-to-day basis.
 Thirdly, setting the mandate and decision-making rights for the people defining and monitoring the governance policies and standards.
 Fourthly, defining an implementation plan, including training, communication and change management activities.
 Finally, select the people executing data governance.

 The required activities are defined in CDQ’s data management process map.
 The map includes operational activities (e.g. creating and maintaining data), tactical activities (e.g. building up and running data quality management) and strategic activities (e.g. developing a data management strategy).
 To be effective, the activities from the process map must be assigned to employees in the organisation.
 However, we do not recommend assigning the activities directly to individual employees.
 Instead, we advise to allocate certain sets of activities to specific data management roles (e.g. a Data Steward) and to assign these roles to individual employees.
-A proven tool that helps to assign the responsibilities to roles is the RACI matrix (i.e. Responsible, Accountable, Consulted, Informed).
+A proven tool that helps to assign the responsibilities to Data Governance Roles is the RACI matrix (i.e. Responsible, Accountable, Consulted, Informed).